-In England alone, for example, while there were an estimated 589,101 alcohol-dependent drinkers in 2016-2017 — according to Alcohol Change UK, 81.7% of them were not receiving treatment.
-The same organisation also reports that across the UK, alcohol misuse is the leading risk factor in death, illness and disability for people aged between 15 to 49.
+Alcohol Change UK reported that in 2016-2017, there were an estimated 589,101 alcohol-dependent drinkers in England alone, with 81.7% of them not receiving treatment.
+The same organisation also reported that across the UK, alcohol misuse is the leading risk factor in death, illness and disability for people aged between 15 and 49.

 The UK Drug Situation: Focal Point Annual Report 2017 reports that 8.5% of UK citizens had used a drug of some description within the past year, with marijuana and powder cocaine topping the list of most-used substances.
 This report also notes that drug-related deaths have been steadily rising since 2014 and reached a record high in 2017.

 For help with addiction, get in touch with Help me Stop, and read more about addiction below.

 How Does Addiction Work?

 Addiction research has made extraordinary advances over the last couple of decades.
 While substance use disorders were once thought to be personal issues with willpower or decision-making, many professional bodies such as the American Psychiatric Association and the Royal College of Psychiatrists now agree that drug and alcohol addiction is a complex condition of the brain manifested by compulsive substance use, despite harmful consequences.

 The sites of action in the brain of virtually all the major drugs of abuse, including cocaine, heroin, amphetamine and alcohol, have been identified in recent years.
 Additionally, experts have outlined five distinct stages of the development of addiction:

 - First use